hackettka/HTML-CSS/create_site.md

 #  Activity: Create a Course Site!

-Using the tags we've just reviewed, and two additional ones, see below, create a site for a course you teach.
+Using the tags we've just reviewed, and two additional ones (see below) create a site for a course you teach.

 Create this as a new page and call it `course.html`.